Interior Design Online Learning - Professional Diploma Course

-FLEXIBLE STUDY OPTIONS: You can enrol for one course Unit at a time, for one one year at a time, or for the full Diploma Course (three years).
+Flexible study options: You can register for one course Unit at a time, for one year at a time, or for the full Diploma Course (three years).
 There are also several opportunities to study Units simultaneously or in any order.

-This professional course includes tutorial supervision: for each Unit you will be assigned a tutor who will provide feedback and advice as required, and will grade all of your assignments.
+This professional online interior design course includes tutorial supervision: for each Unit you will be assigned a tutor who will provide feedback and advice as required, and will grade all of your assignments.

 This is the right option for you if wish to be trained to a professional standard - you can graduate in three years or less.

-The Diploma Course comprises ten individual Units: see the detailed list of subjects.
+The Online Interior Design Diploma Course comprises ten individual Units: see the detailed list of subjects.

 On registration for a Unit or block of Units we will assign you a tutor and grant you to access that Unit or block of Units online using our dedicated VLE (Virtual Learning Environment).
-Click here, or the picture above, for a full-sized a screenshot of the VLE.
+Click the image above left for a large screenshot of the VLE in action.

 We want to simulate as far as possible the conditions under which a designer will work, so the Final Test is based on design projects which will be carried out under office conditions (in your own office or your home used as an office) and will then be submitted to Rhodec representing the client.
 In this way you'll be gaining practical experience of how work is carried out in a professional design studio, and any problems you encounter in running an office can be unravelled with our help.